broadinstitute/gatk/scripts/variantstore/gvs-overview.md

 ### Inputs

-The GVS workflow inputs are specified in the Terra GVS beta workspace [workflow configuration](LINK).
+The GVS workflow inputs are described in the sections below and are specified in the Terra GVS beta workspace [workflow configuration](LINK).

 #### Sample data input